spectrumvoip/netsapiens_persistent_voicemail/README.md

  2. Name: Bob Voicemail PN
  3. Record a greeting and set Dial Pad Menus to "Voicemail of 300".
 Greeting something like: "You have a message in your persistenmt mailbox, please press 1 to listen to the message".

+C. Point something so that voicemails get left in extension 300.

-C. Run persistent_voicemail.php every so often.
+D. Run persistent_voicemail.php every so often.

 The program will pull all the mailboxes with "PVM" in the Last Name, loop through them seeing if there is an unread message, and place a call to the "First Name" if the mailbox has an unread message.